feelinglovelynow/ace-graph-database/README.md

 ## 🙏 JavaScipt's BEST Database!
-* Our mission is to create, maintain and enhance the Best database for JavaScript Developers!
+* My mission is to create, maintain and enhance the Best database for JavaScript Developers!

 ## 🤔 What is Ace?